gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 		/** BPU Parameters **/
 		enable_bpu: "true",                     /* Enable branch prediction unit: true, false */
 		btb_size: 32,                           /* Number of entries in BTB, must be power of 2 */
 		btb_ways: 2,                            /* Number of BTB ways */
+		bht_size: 256,                          /* Number of entries in BHT, must be power of 2 */
 		btb_eviction_policy: "lru",             /* Eviction policy for BTB: lru, random */
 		bpu_type: "bimodal",                    /* Type of predictor: bimodal, adaptive */
 		bpu_ght_size: 1,                        /* Number of entries in Global history table, must be power of 2 */
 		bpu_pht_size: 1,                        /* Number of entries in Pattern history table, must be power of 2 */
 		bpu_history_bits: 2,                    /* Number of bits in history register */
 		bpu_aliasing_func_type: "xor",          /* Aliasing function for adaptive predictor: and, xor, none This can be used to construct Gshare(xor) and Gselect(and) predictors when bpu_ght_size and bpu_pht_size are set to 1 */
+		ras_size: 4,                            /* Number of entries in Return address stack, 0 means RAS is disabled */

 		/** DRAM Parameters **/
 		tlb_size: 32,                           /* Number of entries in instruction TLB, load TLB and store TLB */
-		memory_size: 1024,                      /* Size of DRAM in MB */
 		dram_burst_size: 32,                    /* DRAM burst size in bytes (Cache line size if caches are enabled) */
 		mem_bus_access_rtt_latency: 0,          /* Round trip delay of memory bus in CPU cycles */
 		tCL: 17,                                 /* Number of CPU cycles to read the data from a active DRAM row and drive it on the memory bus */
 		tRCD: 17,                                /* Number of CPU cycles required between opening a row of memory and accessing columns within it */
 		tRP: 17,                                 /* Number of CPU cycles required between issuing the precharge command and opening the next row */
 		row_buffer_write_latency: 17,            /* Number of CPU cycles required to write the data in the already active row */

 		/** DRAMSim2 Parameters **/
 		dramsim_ini_file: "DRAMSim2/ini/DDR2_micron_16M_8b_x8_sg3E.ini", /* Path to DRAMSim2 ini file */
 		dramsim_system_ini_file: "DRAMSim2/system.ini.example",          /* Path to DRAMSim2 system ini file */
 		dramsim_stats_dir: ".",                                          /* Path to directory to store DRAMSim2 stats */

 		/** Cache Parameters **/
 		enable_l1_caches: "true",               /* Enable L1 caches: true, false */

 		icache: {
 			size: 32,                         /* Size of icache in KB */
 			ways: 8,                          /* Number of ways in icache */
-			probe_latency: 1,               /* Probe latency for icache in CPU cycles */
+			read_latency: 1,                  /* Probe latency for icache in CPU cycles */
 			eviction: "lru",                  /* Eviction policy for icache: lru, random */ },

 		dcache: {
 			size: 32,                        /* Size of dcache in KB */
 			ways: 8,                         /* Number of ways in dcache */
+			read_latency: 1,                 /* Read latency for dcache in CPU cycles */
-			probe_latency: 1,               /* Probe latency for dcache in CPU cycles */
+			write_latency: 1,                /* Write latency for dcache in CPU cycles */
 			eviction: "lru",                 /* Eviction policy for dcache: lru, random */ },

 		enable_l2_cache: "true",             /* Enable l2_shared_cache: true, false */

 		l2_shared_cache: {
 			size: 2048,                      /* Size of l2_shared_cache in KB */
 			ways: 16,                        /* Number of ways in l2_shared_cache */
+			read_latency: 2,                /* Read latency for l2_shared_cache in CPU cycles */
-			probe_latency: 2,               /* Probe latency for l2_shared_cache in CPU cycles */
+			write_latency: 2,               /* Write latency for l2_shared_cache in CPU cycles */
 			eviction: "lru",                /* Eviction policy for l2_shared_cache: lru, random */ },

 		cache_allocate_on_write_miss: "true",   /* Allocate entry in cache on write miss: true, false  */